 The CTSA has consolidated dispatching into one central center.
 The specific benefits of dispatch consolidation is the reduction of transferred calls, a better regional awareness within the County, consistency, expertise, economic and operational efficiencies and better accountability, data and customer service.
 This collaboration has been made possible because of cooperative effort with our CTSA co-designee the Fresno County Rural Transit Agency with their purchase of dispatching software, tablets and modems.
+During the 2017-18 FY the Fresno EOC also purchased a separate dispatching software with tablets to use on the none-FCRTA buses.
+FCRTA has published a Request for Proposals (RFP) for its services currently contracted with Fresno EOC.
+If the select a company other than Fresno EOC, the Centralization of dispatch services will be diminished by the number of buses dispatched from the new vendor.

-Currently the CTSA utilizes a two-way radio system and the FCRTA vehicle equipped computer tablets that connect each vehicle to the central dispatch center base station.
-Computer tablet for the EOC fleet are expected to be installed during the 2017/2018 period.
-Each of the six (6) dispatcher stations is equipped with a multi-line telephone system, a computer with dual monitors and newly procured Dispatching software(Mobilitat) used for electronically dispatching the public transit portion of the Transit Systems' service.
-This software has scheduling, database and mapping systems.
+Currently the CTSA utilizes a two-way radio system and the Fresno EOC & FCRTA vehicle equipped computer tablets that connect each vehicle to the central dispatch center base station.
+During the 2017-18 FY Fresno EOC expanded the telephone system using a new fiber optic phone line.
+This expanded the number of possible concurrent calls from 20 to 70.
+Fresno EOC also expanded the number of dispatchers employed to 11 and added two additional dispatch stations to a total of nine.
+Each of the nine (9) dispatcher stations is equipped with a multi-line telephone system, a computer with dual monitors.
+The two software systems have scheduling, data-base and mapping systems.
 Each Dispatch station also has two-way radio microphones with separate audio listening devices, and various protocol references and quick reference procedures.
 The internet service is supported by fiber optic service lines for maximum speed and capacity.

-Phone systems call accounting was installed just over a year ago; this allows EOC to determine the call volume to each of the 6 dispatch phone lines.
-This is used as a tool to measure performance and future growth.
+A phone system was included with the equipment that includes call-accounting features.
+This allows EOC to determine the call volume to each of the 9 dispatch phone lines.
+This is used as a tool to measure current performance and future growth.

 Bilingual dispatchers are on duty and a number of bilingual personnel are available for interpreting needs in several languages.
-There are nine (9) dispatchers assigned to the Fresno EOC Transportation Center.
+There are eleven (11) dispatchers assigned to the Fresno EOC Transportation Center.
 All dispatchers are supervised at the Fresno CTSA Transit Systems Nielsen Operation Center.
+Again, this is subject to change depending on the outcome of the pending FCRTA RFP process.